kennyfrc/echo-server-ruby/README.md

 # Echo Server in Ruby

 Simple echo server in Ruby.
-Returns request data to response
+Returns request data to response.
+Useful for testing.

 ## Usage